kkwong44/brainpower/README.md

 ![Homepage](readme/screenshots/homepage-features.png)

 ### Game Page
 The layout on this page is for the "Numbers Memory Game".
 It is designed to test the player's memory by asking the player to submit the random number that was briefly shown on the screen.
-There are 20 levels and the game starts with 4 digits number.
+There are 20 levels and the game start with 4 digits number.
 Difficulties will increase for every 4 levels completed by an extra digit and the game finishes with 8 digits number.
 Time to memorise the number also increase by 0.5 seconds for every 4 levels completed.
 The maximum time to complete the game is set to 10 minutes.

 Player is expected to complete 20 levels within 10 minutes.
 For each level a random number will briefly display on the screen then ask the player to submit the same number.
-Each answer submitted will be checked and varified.
+Each answer submitted will be checked and verified.
 The answer either correct and incorrect.
 Score will be updated accordingly and the player then can proceed to the next level till the end of the game.
 The final score and time used will be display on the screen.
 The player can now play a new game to improve their scores.

 Features on this page
-* The game use Local and Sesseion storages to hold constants and variables.
+* The game use Local and Session storages to hold constants and variables.
 * Player can access to the game's instruction by clicking the Instruction button located on the header.
 * Game's Title
 * Game's Area